joeedh/path.ux/docs_src/toolsystem.md

 # Tool System

 Tools are what the user uses to change state in the model.
-They handle undo, can take control of events if needed and in generate are foundational to path.ux and it's associated projects.
+They handle undo, can take control of events if needed and in general are foundational to path.ux and it's associated projects.

-Tools all inherit from ToolOp, which roughly looks like this (see Context section for an explanation for what the "ctx" parameters are):
+Tools all inherit from [ToolOp](@ToolOp), which roughly looks like this (see Context section for an explanation for what the "ctx" parameters are):

 ```
 class SomeTool extends ToolOp {